epilande/alfred-prettier-clipboard/README.md

 To add `.prettierrc` in the workflow

 1. Go to Alfred workflows, find Prettier Clipboard.
+You can also do this by typing `?prettier` in Alfred.
 1. Right-click -> Open in terminal. </br>
    <img src="./assets/open-in-terminal.png" width="300">
-1. `$ echo '{}' > .prettierrc` (see https://prettier.io/docs/en/options.html for available options).
+1. Create `.prettierrc` for example: `$ echo '{ "semi": false, "trailingComma": "all" }' > .prettierrc` (see https://prettier.io/docs/en/options.html for available options).

 ## License